 The Big Goal is to get people addicted to exploring Kansas so they'll want to do it year-round in a way that will help sustain communities.

-The showcase counties have been Barber, Comanche and Kiowa (2018) Cheyenne, Sherman and Wallace (2019); Brown, Doniphan and Nemaha (2021 -due to covid, the event was moved from 2020); Bourbon, Cherokee and Crawford (2022) and Jewell, Republic and Smith (2023).
-We travel next to Ellsworth and Lincoln counties and the community of Lucas (located in Russell County), May 2-5, 2024.
+The showcase counties have been Barber, Comanche and Kiowa (2018) Cheyenne, Sherman and Wallace (2019); Brown, Doniphan and Nemaha (2021 -due to covid, the event was moved from 2020); Bourbon, Cherokee and Crawford (2022); Jewell, Republic and Smith (2023) and Ellsworth and Lincoln counties and the community of Lucas (located in Russell County)(2024).

 The Kansas Sampler Foundation was established in 1993 as a 501c3 public non-profit.
 Our philosophy recognizes rural culture and the contributions communities have made to the history and ongoing drama of rural Kansas.
-We define rural culture as the combination of eight elements: Architecture, Art, Commerce, Cuisine, Customs, Geography, History and People.
-We encourage and support communities to preserve and sustain their rural culture in a way that will help them be the best they can be at being themselves.
+We define rural culture as the combination of

-The Kansas Sampler Center is located on the family farm homesteaded in 1874, located near Inman in McPherson County. kansassampler.org.
+The Kansas Sampler Center is located on the family farm homesteaded in 1874, located near Inman in McPherson County.